 My initial reaction on the day he left was: “It is finally over.”
 A heaviness lifted from my shoulders, a tiny pang of joy leaped within my heart — and then the tears came.
 Tears of relief/hurt/sadness/anger/confusion — oh how many emotions washed over me not just in those first few days, but in the months and next few years to come.

 And I found that writing became a constant friend.
 I started my first blog at that time and the words flowed as easily as all the emotions leaking out.
 Writing allowed me to process what was happening in my life.
 And not only did I write on my blog, but I scribbled scriptures, quotes and thoughts down with pen and paper also.

 A couple years before life changed so drastically I had bought a prayer journal with the intention of jotting down prayers for those around me.
 Instead that journal lay untouched in my nightstand.
 I would glance at it when I opened that drawer and think how I really should write something in that beautiful journal, but then the drawer would close and there it would lay.

-Finally I pulled that beautiful still-blank journal out of my nightstand and started writing.
-Words started to fill those blank pages — words turning into prayers from the deep of my heart seeking direction and crying out in desperation.
+Finally, I pulled that beautiful still-blank journal out of my nightstand and started writing.
+Words started to fill those blank pages — words turning into prayers from the depths of my heart, seeking direction and crying out in desperation.
 And scriptures, quotes from books I poured over looking for answers and just my thoughts as I searched for understanding.

 Those blank pages began filling up and became a place for me to capture my thoughts and any words which would guide me through this time of confusion, hurt, anger and fear.